Xagħra United F.C.: Golden Season – 1988/1989

-1990's
+1990s

 After a season without honors, that of 1989/1990, the 1990/1991 season brought success back on the hill of Casal Caccia, this time with winning the Independence Cup and the Gemeharija Cup.
 This was to be the beginning of another very glorious year for Xagħra United, two consecutive years when the team was crowned with the title of the first division.
 This time under the cap of Mr. Frankie Muscat, the whole youth team from Xagħra, won the 1991 and 1992 championships together with the Independence Cup in the same year and the championship and that of the Gemeharija Cup in the 1992 and 1993 season.
 This was the first and only time in the club's history that two consecutive championships were won.
 The people of Xaghri were in seventh heaven and were seen celebrating beautifully after winning three championships in five seasons.

 The work of the committee together with the coaches and players culminated four seasons later when the team had a wonderful season again in the years 1997/1998.
 This time under the guidance of Eucharist Mercieca, with the presence of two foreign players and some players from outside the village who were brought in to strengthen the team, the championship and GFA won again.
 Cup.
 After a hard-fought match against Nadur Youngsters which ended with the score of 3-1 and which will be remembered for the numerous presence of the Xaghrin fans, the people celebrated with great success the success of the sixth championship and the last one until today.

 The following season, 1998/1999, brought the success of the GFA Cup again, but since then it has been a difficult time for the Xagħra United team.
 After being relegated to the second division, the team won the championship again with the Knock Out in the years 2001/2002 under the leadership of Horace Mercieca.

-Recent History
+Recent history

 After four seasons in the first division where there was also an attempt to win the championship, in 2008 the team was relegated to the second division again.
 After full work between the committee, coaches and players, during the 2014/2015 season, Xagħra United returned to the First Division.
 After winning the Knock Out Cup against Kerċem Ajax, with a decider match against Żebbuġ Rovers, the Xagħra United Football Club closed the championship chapter when they won with a result of 3-1 and ended up winning the title and promotion for the first division.

 Xaghra United Football Club also won the 2018-2019 2nd Division Championship and are currently playing in the Gozitan 1st Division.
 During the 2019/2020 season, the team managed a six-placed final position after the League was halted due to the COVID-19 pandemic.